 The sensor is relatively small and does not catch the attention easily.
 It comes with a 2-year warranty which is one year extra than the competition.
 It uses lithium-ion batteries that are already included in the pack.

 You can easily check the status of the door/window anytime and from anywhere.
-Lastly, the installation is as easy as peeling the adhesive cover and stick it on the door or window frame.
+Lastly, the installation is as easy as peeling the adhesive cover and sticking it on the door or window frame.

 Ecolink Wifi Door & Window Sensor